-2. Researchers Still Don’t Know What They Are Looking For
+2. We Often Don’t Even Know What We’re Looking For

-3. You Can Massively Produce Machines, But Not Doctors.
+3. You Can Massively Produce Machines, Not Doctors.

 Like in the game Go, the intelligence part of AI in healthcare is very narrow.
 But if you train Machine Learning to do/recognize a specific task, it can be very powerful, particularly in places where there is not enough medical expertise.

 A good example is a recent development in the detection of diabetes-related eye disease, diabetic retinopathy, which can cause blindness if untreated.
 The patient does not sense early symptoms, so an expert with a specialized device is needed to examine images of the retina for early signs.

 Now, Machine Learning has been trained, through image recognition, to spot early stages of the disease.
 If low-cost machines can be distributed to areas where there is a lack of ophthalmologists and medical experts, it can help millions of diabetes patients get an annual screening for diabetic retinopathy, and possibly prevent many from becoming blind.
 You can massively produce machines, but not eye doctors.

 4. Data – The Source of the Problems (and Solutions)